monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-groups.rst

 a phenotype multiple testing (MT) filter and multiple testing correction (MTC).

-Phenotype MT filter selects a (sub)set of HPO terms for testing, for instance only the user-selected terms (see :class:`~gpsea.analysis.mtc_filter.SpecifyTermsStrategy`) or the terms selected by :class:`~gpsea.analysis.mtc_filter.HpoMtcFilter`.
+Phenotype MT filter selects a (sub)set of HPO terms for testing, for instance only the user-selected terms (see :class:`~gpsea.analysis.mtc_filter.SpecifiedTermsMtcFilter`) or the terms selected by :class:`~gpsea.analysis.mtc_filter.HpoMtcFilter`.

 Multiple testing correction then adjusts the nominal p values for the increased risk